Complaints, Comments and Compliments

 If you do not provide us with a contact name or address, it will not be possible for us to get back to you with the outcome of the investigation.

-Complaints about racism
+Complaints about hate crime

 Policy on unreasonably persistent complainants